mi3nts/mintsAnemometers/README.md

 ## Airmar
 The airmar uses RS232 communication protocol.
-The cables that we typically use would encounter Data out for blue or yellow cables while all others are floating except for power and ground.
+The cables that we typically use would encounter Data out for blue or white wires while all others are floating except for power and ground.
+On mints projects typically instructions are not given to the airmar.
+SBCs only mean to read data from airmars.

 ![Airmar](https://raw.githubusercontent.com/mi3nts/mintsAnemometers/main/res/airmarWiring.png)